top of page

 Philo and the Superholies by Mireille Mishriky

 Grandma coaches Philo that the Superholies were the blessings of the Holy Spirit granted to all Christians at their baptism.
 Philo gets a quick reminder of what each one of the nine does: self-control, joy, patience etc… So when Philo needed help with a bully in the playground, he made the sign of the cross to activate his Superholies, and with help from the Kindness Superholy, he saved the day.
 This book alligns the child with God, to conquer any fear, challenge, etc. An awesome way to teach this!
-It's a great book for a gift to an older child being Baptized.
+It's a great book for a gift to a grade 1 or younger child being Baptized.
 There are several books in this series…

 Roses in the Snow: A Tale of Saint Elizabeth of Hungary by Dessi Jackson